VisualFP/docs/SA/design_concept/content/introduction/tool_research/reddit_suggestion_visual_fp.typ

 A function's input is displayed on the top, and the output on the bottom.
 The arrows show how the output is composed of other expressions.

-Out of all the researched tools, we feel like this suggestion shows functional programming concepts best.
+Out of all the researched tools, this suggestion shows functional programming concepts best.